n1nj4sec/pupy/pupy/external/creddump7/README.md

 * Platform independent operation.
 The only inputs are the hive files from the system--we don't rely on any Windows functionality at all.
-* Open-source and (hopefully!) readble implementations of Windows obfuscation algorithms used to protect LSA secrets, cached domain passwords, and
+* Open-source and (hopefully!) readable implementations of Windows obfuscation algorithms used to protect LSA secrets, cached domain passwords, and
 * A reasonably forgiving registry file parser in pure Python.
 Look